opencor/opencor.github.io/user/_sources/plugins/editing/cellmlAnnotationView.rst.txt

    :align: center
    :scale: 25%

-Now, assuming that you are happy with your choice, you can associate the ontological term with the ``sodium_channel`` component by clicking on its corresponding |oxygenActionsListAdd| button:
+Now, assuming that you are happy with your choice, you can associate the ontological term with the ``sodium_channel`` component by clicking on the corresponding |oxygenActionsListAdd| button:

 .. |oxygenActionsListAdd| image:: ../../pics/oxygen/actions/list-add.png
    :class: inlineicon